-The PCI Student Education Committee is inviting entries from students to participate in the Engineering Student Design (Big Beam) Competition for the 2017-18 academic year.
-Each student team must work with a PCI Producer Member to build a precast/prestressed concrete beam that is 22 ft long.
+The PCI Student Education Committee is inviting entries from students to participate in the Engineering Student Design (Big Beam) Competition for the 2018-19 academic year.
+Each student team must work with a PCI Producer Member to build a precast/prestressed concrete beam.
 The beams will be tested and prizes awarded for best performance in the stated areas.
 Students must discuss both the structural design and the concrete mixture proportions for the beam.